COMMISSIONERS SPECIAL MEETING

-The July 2018 regular meeting of the Hancock County Commissioners was brought to order by Commissioner Blasi at 8:30 am on Monday, June 25, 2018 in the conference room of the County courthouse located in Ellsworth, ME with Commissioners Brown and Clark in attendance.
+The regular meeting of the Hancock County Commissioners was brought to order by Commissioner Blasi at 8:30 am on Wednesday, November 7, 2018 in the conference room of the County courthouse located in Ellsworth, ME with Commissioners Brown and Clark in attendance.

 Public Comment: none